tkam8/100-days-of-code/r1-log.md

 Trying out Pomodoro method, and so far I like it.
 Learned more about argv vs argparse, which is actually what my side project scripts are using.
 Spent time adding gke creation to terraform and ansible.

+### Day 16: 20191016, Wed

+**Today's Progress**:
+My licensing script works!
+Great feeling.
+I made the license key, ip address, username and password arguments that the user can pass in from the terminal.
+I can now use it as a stepping stone to more complex scripts.
+I will call it a night so I can catch up on sleep...